oss-apps/split-pro/docker/README.md

 1. Download the Docker Compose file from the Splitpro repository: [compose.yml](https://github.com/oss-apps/split-pro/blob/main/docker/prod/compose.yml)
 2. Navigate to the directory containing the `compose.yml` file.
 3. Create a `.env` file in the same directory.
 Copy the contents of `.env.example`
+4. Adjust the variables to your deployment
-4. Run the following command to start the containers:
+5. Run the following command to start the containers:

 ```
 docker-compose --env-file ./.env up -d